oksuz/html2pdf/README.md

 ## Tip
 You can change ip/port in pdfservice.py on line 6

-## P.S.
-Tested on OSX,
+. . .
-Not tested on linux distros
+tested on Ubuntu 14 and Osx Mavericks